mrwonko/homepage/content/blog/2017/07-23-taskwarrior-letsencrypt.md

 ## Addendum:

-Remember to restart your taskd server when your certificate changes, or sync will fails once it expires!
+Remember to restart your taskd server when your certificate changes, or sync will fail once it expires!